AndyRadulescu/spring-micro-services/README.md

 EntryNode -> Node2 -> Node3.
 Each node will return the max number to the previus node (ex: Node3-> Node2 -> EntryNode).
 The result will be shown.

-To start the calculation: access http://localhost:8081/number/{your first number} (GET).
+To start the calculation: access http://localhost:8081/number/ {your first number} (GET).
 To change the numbers that fallow to be calculated change {yout first number}, and the ENV variables **NUMBER** in the docker-compose.yml